 Yellowstone is the largest active geyser field in the world.
 Home to about half of the world’s geysers, Yellowstone delivers big when it comes to providing visitors with views of these strange, mysterious, odd-smelling steaming vents and spouting features.

 Yellowstone is home to over 10,000 hot springs and geysers.
-Some Yellowstone geysers erupt 300 times yearly.
+Some geysers erupt 300 times yearly.
 Many erupt faithfully, while others we don’t recommend you wait around for… (For example, there was a 50-year period that Steamboat Geyser did not erupt!)

 There are several major geyser basins that visitors can explore by way of boardwalk or paved trails.